ultimate271/notes/book/Dragon/The Dragon and the King.md

 After a time, the dragon returned to the people, came back down to his perch, and spoke again.

+## The dragon invites the people on his back
 "Yes, come, play with me.
 Though I do not often stand to have any other creature step upon me, I give this to you in this time.
 Step on my back, and behold in the glory that is the world.
 Share with me in admiration as I take you into the clouds and show you the beauty that is everything that is and everything that could be.
 Let me not tell, but show, what I have to offer you."

+## The people step on to his back, but are still apprehensive
 The dragon laid himself out, presenting himself for the people to ride upon, and timid at first, the people first began to touch him, and some of the most brave among them began to hop on, but some still waited and would not arrive on